bitlather/academy-pgh-sessions/linux-commands/README.md

 Contents
 --------

-It's best to run through these in order your first time, as some sections may rely on others.
+It's best to run through these in order your first time, as some sections may rely on what you learned in others.

 1. [Create ubuntu container](Create_ubuntu_container.md)
 2. [Installing software on ubuntu](Installing_software_on_ubuntu.md)